BillyTheSquid21/Space-Engine/README.md

 To get started, first follow the below instructions:

-1. Fork and clone the repository using the "v0.7-Core" branch
+1. Fork and/or clone the repository using the "v0.7-Core" branch
 2. Open the "SpaceEngine.sln" file in Visual Studio 2019
 3. Create your "main.cpp" file in the root of the src directory